magoley/dotm2/README.md

 # dotm2
- the relaunched version of our Daily of the Month website
+ The relaunched version of our Daily of the Month website.
+Meant to be the next fresh version for podcast at the URL: www.dailyofthemonth.de